punchagan/earworm/README.md

    with all the music files that have a non-empty album ID3 tag, and a `covers/` directory with the cover images for the albums.

+2. You can specify the `<title>` of the page by using the `--title` option on `generate.py`.
+When no `--title` is specified, the folder name of the music directory is used as the title.

 2. Open the `index.html` in your browser to view the playlist locally.

 3. Modify and use the `deploy.sh` script to push the entire `out/`